 - Becherovka liquor giant bottle

 - Many pharmacies that sell local medicinal products other than the water.
-We purchased a beer-infused chapstick.
-Beer is very moisturizing FYI
+I purchased a beer-infused chapstick.
+Beer is very moisturizing, FYI

 - You can visit this guy!